75 Benefits of Social Media Marketing

-In light establishing trust, you also build credibility through social media marketing.
+In light of establishing trust, benefits of social media marketing also include building credibility.
 With increasing amounts of consumer engagement and followers, you are more likely to influence potential buyers.
-In fact, recent consumer research indicates that 51% of Facebook fans and 67% of Twitter followers are more likely to buy from brands they follow.
+In fact, recent consumer research indicates that 60% of Facebook fans and 67% of Twitter followers are more likely to buy from brands they follow.

 3) Enhance Brand Image